 A container's healthiness is displayed in the STATUS column during a Docker ps when HEALTHCHECK is used in the Dockerfile.

-During this time, the container can perform any startup tasks it needs to.
-When a container passes a health check, it will appear healthy; when it fails, it will consider unhealthy.
+During this time, the docker container can perform any startup tasks it needs to.
+When a container passes a docker health check, it will appear healthy; when it fails, it will consider unhealthy.

 Using Nginx as a sample

 Here's an instance of how a docker health check performs with the Nginx web service.
 The subsequent three files are mandated to design a very basic website:

 // index.html <html> <head> <title> Welcome </title> </head> <body> <div style="text-align: center; margin-top: 80px;"> <h2> Docker Health Check </h2> <p> A docker health check is a command used to test the health of a container.
 Health checks help ensure that a container is running as expected and can be used to prevent or diagnose problems. </p> </div> </body> </html>